 Beavers Scouts can join from their sixth birthday.
 Earlier entry is at the Beaver Scout Leader’s discretion (for example, to allow someone a little bit younger to join at the same time as their friends if a space is available).

-Although we have four Beaver Colonies we are still oversubscribed and have a joining list.
+Although we have three Beaver Colonies we are still oversubscribed and have a joining list.
 We recommend adding your child as soon as possible as we allocate places on a first come first served basis.
 We do also try to accommodate siblings of current members.
 There is no minimum age to add your child’s name and we encourage you to add all your children and their friends!!

 If you child is already six it may not be possible for us to allocate them a place.
 We can provide details of other Groups in the area should this be the case.
 To add your child to the joining list please use our Beaver joining form.